johnnykv/heralding/README.rst

 * Client

-  * Simulates a realistic environment using honeybees.
+  * Simulates a realistic environment using bait sessions.

 * Server